nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 --- abstract

-The Web Push protocol provides a means of delivering the events to clients based on the registration and resource subscription made by the application.
-Also, the emergency alert notification system has been developed and deployed widely with mobile phones or smartphones, but has not deployed to Web-only devices.
+The Web Push protocol{{I-D.thomson-webpush-http2}} provides a means of delivering the events to clients based on the registration and resource subscription made by the application.
+Also, the emergency alert notification system has been developed and deployed widely with mobile phones or smartphones, but not to Web-only devices.

-This document outlines various existing emergency alert notification system in other protocols and use cases with their requirements.
+This document outlines various existing emergency notification systems, their protocols and use cases, and explains how Web Push can help pushing emergency notifications to web-only devices.

 --- middle